abcdlsj/abcdlsj.github.io/abcdlsj.github.io/posts/Tally-let-us-build-a-tool-like-tokei.md

 I want to build a tool like `scc`, `tokei`, just for learning.
 It was very easy to write a simple version: [tally - first commit](https://github.com/abcdlsj/share/blob/7ac6cbbf36a9d72b09603b160569db5f5a27fa81/go/tally/main.go).
 I will to optimize it at the second half of this post.

-At first, Let me to explain it for you.
+First, allow me to explain it to you.

 ## Explain
 The counting-line machine worked similar to the `Putting elephants in the freezer`, so the steps are:
 1. Walk directory tree.